return to Natural Dog Health Remedies

 Green Tea

-A green tea poultice can be applied topically to badly inflammed areas after the dog is shampooed and the skin is dried off.
+A green tea poultice can be applied topically to badly inflamed areas after the dog is shampooed and the skin is dried off.
 Green tea contains tannic acid which can dry up moist areas caused by inflammation.

 To make a green tea poultice, steep a couple of green tea bags in a cup of hot water and let the tea cool down.
 Use the tea as a poultice and apply it to the affected area.
 Repeat two to three times a day.